I interviewed 200 CTOs from growing startups - here's what came up

 An opinionated approach

 Heroku's move to AWS is not insignificant.
 A growing startup needs technical extensibility.
-Deploying applications automatically is good, but allowing you to change everything at any time is even better.
+Deploying applications automatically is suitable, but allowing you to change everything at any time is even better.
 This leaves room for future DevOps to join the growing startup.

 To go further